 The rivers flowed down to the low spots on the edge of the continent formed by the Salisbury Embayment and Baltimore Canyon Trough.
-The mouths of each river have migrated in discrete "jumps," shifting to new channels after sea levels rose/fell during glaciation periods in the last 2 million years.
+The mouths of each river have migrated in discrete "jumps," shifting to new channels after sea levels rose/fell during glacial periods in the last 2 million years.
 When sea levels rose, sand and gravel was deposited at the mouth of the rivers, blocking the old channel.
 Deltas, with barrier islands and spits, formed at river mouths during the periods of high sea level ("highstands").

 Three major glaciations in the last 500,000 years caused sea levels to vary by as much as 500 feet.
 When sea levels dropped, an ancestor of today's river carved a new channel nearby, seeking the easiest path to the ocean - but bypassing the old river mouth, now blocked by accumulated sediments.
 The paleochannels, various scarps and terraces on the Coastal Plain, and canyons carved into the Continental Slope/Continental Rise document the different stages of dropping sea levels.1